-Compliance Management 101: Process, Planning, and Challenges
+Compliance Workflow Management 101: Process, Planning, and Challenges

-Compliance is required everywhere and has therefore become relevant to most businesses.
+Compliance workflow management is required everywhere and has therefore become relevant to most businesses.
 Whether that’s complying with rules around data, user privacy, or even physical safety, consumers are heavily dependent on regulations and standards to protect them.

-When you dive into regulated industries that create sophisticated, tangible products — automotive and medical device, for example — compliance becomes quite intricate.
+When you dive into regulated industries that create sophisticated, tangible products — automotive and medical device, for example — workflow compliance becomes quite intricate.
 If something is missed early in product development but isn’t discovered later in the workflow, the time and cost needed to go back and fix it can be enormous.

 The key to avoiding costly mistakes and risking noncompliance is effective and holistic compliance management.

 Compliance management is the ongoing process in which managers A) monitor and assess systems, as well as B) organize, plan, control, and lead activities that ensure compliance with applicable legal, regulatory, and industry standards.
 It often involves creating a high-level compliance workflow to ensure all team members are working toward these standards.

 As the consequences of noncompliance can devastate a company and its reputation, it’s critical to have a living compliance management process that accounts for the entire product lifecycle.

 If that sounds to you like a giant undertaking, you’re right.
 But with your company — and sometimes lives — at stake, it’s necessary to have a compliance management plan and compliance workflow that works.

 📕 Related Resource: Learn more about What Is IT Compliance?

 How you approach compliance management will depend on the standards you must meet, buy-in from stakeholders, and the resources you have available.
 Understanding and mapping these elements will serve as the foundation for the compliance plan, and will define accordingly the roles, responsibilities, and processes.